alokjha2/flutter_futuristic_website/README.md

 4. [Inspiration]()

 Taking flutter to the next level.
-Flutter levels till now Level first - when google launched flutter.
-Packages like splash screen, widgets related came into existence Level two - Provider, riverpod, dio related packages which helped developers in state management and making flutter app work with external tools
+Flutter levels till now:
+- Level first - when google launched flutter.
+Packages like splash screen, widgets related came into existence
+- Level two - Provider, riverpod, dio related packages which helped developers in state management and making flutter app work with external tools
-Level three - basic animations packages came into existence Level four - we are leading this level by building futuristic animations in flutter.
+- Level three - basic animations packages came into existence
+- Level four - we are leading this level by building futuristic animations in flutter.